-Fee: Indivi dual /Group requesting facility: Ву: Date(s): Hours: Renta l Re gulations - Not inclusive A. cilities cannot be rented or used wher tivities. n such activity conflicts with scheduled Vermillion s chool В. The group/individual requesting the use of the facilities must abide by policy KGD and the following: 1.
-1. Responsible for any damage beyond normal wear on the facilities.
-2. Use or consumption of alcoholic bevon parking areas. verages or illegal drugs is prohibited on the rented premises and 3.
-The proper policing of rented facilities their guests. es and parking lot areas being used by the renting party and 4.
-Permission must be granted by the lof P.A. systems. building principal or athletic director prior to set up and usage 5. d by the requesting group/individual and Vermillion etic director prior to final approval for use of the rec 6. uditorium.
-The group/individual requesting the use to ensure no food or drink is brought in. : must has re under ad a sign hereby indicate and procedures governing the use of school facilities sibility and liability for any injury to persons, damage es.
-The
+- A. Facilities cannot be rented or used when such activity conflicts with scheduled Vermillion school activities. - B. The group/individual requesting the use of the facilities must abide by policy KGD and the following: - 1.
+Responsible for any damage beyond normal wear on the facilities. - 2.
+Use or consumption of alcoholic beverages or illegal drugs is prohibited on the rented premises and on parking areas. - 3.
+The proper policing of rented facilities and parking lot areas being used by the renting party and their guests. - 4.
+Permission must be granted by the building principal or athletic director prior to set up and usage of P.A. systems. - 5.
+This form must be signed and dated by the requesting group/individual and Vermillion business manager, building principal, or athletic director prior to final approval for use of the requested facility. - 6.
+No food or drink is allowed in the auditorium.
+The group/individual requesting the use must provide monitors for each doorway to ensure no food or drink is brought in.